-- The school shall keep official records of student achievement for the High School Diploma in the form of individual academic transcripts. - Transcripts are maintained by the College Counsellor drawing on official semester report data, in consultation with the Secondary Principal and/or MYP/DP Coordinator as needed.
+- The school maintains official records of student achievement for the High School Diploma in the form of academic transcripts. - Transcripts are managed by the College Counselor and based on official semester report data, with input from the Secondary Principal and/or MYP/DP Coordinator. - Official transcripts are certified by the Secondary Principal's Office and provided by the College Counselor for college admissions.